microsoft/playwright/docs/api.md

 > **NOTE** JavaScript Coverage doesn't include anonymous scripts by default.
 However, scripts with sourceURLs are reported.

-### class: ChromiumSession
+### class: CDPSession

 * extends: [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter)

-The `ChromiumSession` instances are used to talk raw Chrome Devtools Protocol:
+The `CDPSession` instances are used to talk raw Chrome Devtools Protocol:
 - protocol methods can be called with `session.send` method.
 - protocol events can be subscribed to with `session.on` method.